duythuc0175/minesweeperDSA/README.md

 - The game status is automatically saved when the user exits out the window, and is given the option of whether they want to restore previous status or start a new game when the game is reopened.

--On the Mac, right click is clicking the keypad with 2 fingers.

 ## Rules of the game: